EGI-Federation/documentation/content/en/providers/getting-started/joining/technology-provider/_index.md

 ---
-title: "Joining as a Technology Provider (TP)"
+title: "Joining as a Technology Provider"
 weight: 100
 description:
   "Guidelines for Technology Providers to join the EGI Infrastructure"